Beterng/Eloquent-JavaScript/02_program_structure.md

 {{index "JavaScript console", "developer tools", "Node.js", "console.log", output, [browser, environment]}}

-In the examples, I used `console.log` to output values.
-Most JavaScript systems (including all modern web browsers and Node.js) provide a `console.log` function that writes out its arguments to _some_ text output device.
+Trong ví dụ này, tôi sử dụng `console.log` để xuất giá trị.
+Hầu hết các hệ thống JavaScript (bao gồm tất cả các trình duyệt web hiện đại và Node.js) cung cấp hàm `console.log` that writes out its arguments to _some_ text output device.
 In browsers, the output lands in the ((JavaScript console)).
 This part of the browser interface is hidden by default, but most browsers open it when you press F12 or, on a Mac, [command]{keyname}-[option]{keyname}-I. If that does not work, search through the menus for an item named Developer Tools or similar.

 {{if interactive